Archive for May, 2010

 Wait- are you kidding me?

-It’s not just stones with these guys: they also approve of beheadings and burning at the stake.
+Lest you think they've got a one-track approach, it’s not just stones with these guys.
+They also approve of beheadings and burning at the stake.
 But they would prefer stoning because- I am not making this up- stones are free and wouldn't cost the taxpayers anything.
 Plus it provides a bit of exercise!
-Win-win.

-All this enslaving and beheading of anybody who colors outside the lines isn’t even the best- by which I mean the worst- part.
-Christian Reconstructionists, who I assume are living in the 21st century and flying around in airplanes and surfing the internet for porn just like everyone else, insist that the earth is fixed in space, and doesn’t orbit around the sun.
-In fact, the sun is the one going around us.
+All this enslaving and beheading of anybody who colors outside the lines isn’t even the best- by which I mean the most mind-blowingly stupid- part.
+Many Christian Reconstructionists, who I assume are living in the 21st century and flying around in airplanes and surfing the internet for porn just like everyone else, insist that the earth is fixed in space, and doesn’t orbit around the sun.
+Why the truth is, the sun goes around us.

-Uh… (you say, because you’re as dumbfounded as I am) …what about all that science stuff?
-What about the Hubble telescope, and all the NASA scientists and mathemeticans and all the calculating they have to do to send a robot to Mars in order to take into account the whole orbiting thing?
+Uh… (you say, because you’re as dumbfounded as I am) ...what about all that science stuff?
+What about the Hubble telescope, and Voyager and Rover and all the NASA scientists and mathematicians and all the calculating they have to do to to take into account the whole 'orbiting' thing when they send a robot to Mars or probe to Saturn?

-Are these folks a lunatic-fringe group?
-Yes! …and no. Jerry Falwell actually called the whole “fixed earth” idea ridiculous, and if you’re too crazy for Jerry Falwell, you’re probably about a week from mixing cyanide with your koolaid.
+Are these people some lunatic-fringe group?
+Yes! …and no. Jerry Falwell actually called the whole “fixed earth” idea ridiculous, and in my opinion, if you’re too crazy for Jerry Falwell, you’re probably about a week away from mixing cyanide with your koolaid.

 Eeep!